You want smart political talk without the meltdowns?

 That'll work.

-All right, we could do that.
+All right, we can do that.

-So, Tim, you know, did you ever think that we get to a point in sports, especially on the collegiate level, where we see someone like Leah Thomas, relatively average swimmer on the men's side, just decide to declare that he's a woman and then be allowed to race at the University of Pennsylvania against those that have a biological disadvantage.
+So, Tim, you know, did you ever think that we get to a point in sports, especially on the collegiate level, where we see someone like Leah Thomas, relatively average swimmer on the men's side, just decide to declare that he's a woman and then be allowed to race at the University of Pennsylvania against those that have a biological disadvantage?

 What are your thoughts on this?

-I don't know how we can celebrate that and simultaneously just give a pass to what's happening now in this particular Olympic sport that is part of Title Nine and part of uh the NCAA's non-revenue producing sports that for for years for eons,
+The first and foremost thing that jumps into my head, I mean, a year where we are celebrating the 50th anniversary of Title IX, I don't know how we can celebrate that and simultaneously just give a pass to what's happening now in this particular Olympic sport that is part of Title IX and part of the NCAA's non-revenue producing sports that for years,

 Which it should be in sports.